Learn the three mechanisms of mindfulness that can enhance your meditation practice

 How to apply this to your meditation practice

-The next time you come to meditate, begin by taking a few moments to set the intention for the practice including how you will be open to everything that arises, embody this intention and then purposefully gather and direct your attention.
+The next time you come to meditate, begin by taking a few moments to set the intention for the practice including how you will be open to everything that arises and then purposefully gather and direct your attention.